ollypom/ee-jenkins/jenkins-master/kubernetes/README.md

-New Instructions for Kube
+# Instructions for Kube

-Create Service Account for Docker EE

-Make sure the Pod has the service account mounted in its manifest.
+Once a service account has been created for Jenkins, this SA needs "Full Control" of the Jenkins namespace.
+Full control is required to mount the docker sock.

 Install Plugins: